garywill/treesandbox/README.md

 You’ve played with Podman, Firejail, Flatpak, Bubblewrap, ...

 Tree Sandbox is another rootless Linux sandbox tool.
+Our tools aren't rivals, they complement each other.

-"Tree-shaped" sandbox: multi-layer nesting and branching, like a “tree” composed of multiple sub-containers.
+Our original security enhancement design: "Tree-shaped" sandbox.
+Multi-layer, like a “tree” composed of multiple sub-containers. ([See details below](#what-is-containers-tree))

 ## Comparison with other sandbox tools